Alternative medicine (1)

 - Genetic testing for breast cancer: Psychological and social impact

-- Prophylactic mastectomy: Surgery to reduce breast cancer risk
+- Breast cancer chemoprevention: Medicines that reduce breast cancer risk

 - Breast cancer prevention: How to reduce your risk